pamod-madubashana/TelegramFileServer/.qoder/commands/speckit.clarify.md

 Behavior rules:

-- If no meaningful ambiguities found (or all potential questions would be low-impact), respond: "No critical ambiguities detected worth formal clarification." and suggest proceeding.
 - If spec file missing, instruct user to run `/speckit.specify` first (do not create a new spec here).
 - Never exceed 5 total asked questions (clarification retries for a single question do not count as new questions).
 - Avoid speculative tech stack questions unless the absence blocks functional clarity.